smartdevicelink/sdl_evolution/proposals/nnnn-app-services.md

 ## Alternatives considered

 - Instead of strict struct definitions, we could create very loosely defined key value pair maps.
 The keys would be obtained from the metadataTags enum.
-- Instead of a string to designate an image file to retrieve for service data, actually attaching the raw bytes in a param.
+- Instead of a string of a name to designate an image file that should be retrieved from the service data, actually attach the raw bytes in a parameter.
 - Voice Assistant services could simply get `AddCommands` sent to them, and a new notification for `OnCommand` could be sent.
 This might get difficult as the app service provider would receive such RPC requests from multiple different apps.
 The RPC itself could be reused with a new ID being issued in the `AddCommand`.
 The Core module would then be responsible for the translations.
 - Separate spec specifically for services.
-There seems to be near enough complexity to warrant a separate spec that contains all the service related RPCs.
+There seems to be nearly enough complexity to warrant a separate spec that contains all the service related RPCs.
 This spec would be versioned separately from the Mobile API RPC spec.
 - In addition to previous bullet, it almost seems as if the service RPCs could be sent over a new AppService channel separate from the RPC and bulk channels.
-- For Icon/images, the raw data could simply be sent in the Service Data packets.
+- For icon/images, the raw data could simply be sent in the Service Data packets.
 This would eliminate the `GetFile` RPC and possibly a lot of extra logic in Core.
 However, this would introduce new challenges to Core/HMI if those systems also "subscribed" to these services.
 They would have to know how to handle the raw data, or have their messages customized.
 It will also get complicated when dealing with services like Weather.
 For each day forecast there is likely an icon to be used so the attaching all the image data to the bulk data is not really an option.
-- Instead of exposing a URI prefix and URI schemes to app service consumers, it is possible to send all commands (`AddCommand`, `InteractionChoicesSets`, etc) to the app consumers and reuse the same functionality that is exposed to the module.
+- Instead of exposing a URI prefix and URI schemes to app service consumers, it is possible to send all commands (`AddCommand`, `InteractionChoiceSets`, etc) to the app consumers and reuse the same functionality that is exposed to the module.
 The issue, however, is that this would be an extreme burden on the traffic of the protocol.
 - Potential other cases to cover:
-     - App Service Provider requests to change it's declared manifest through new request/response pair. `OnAppServiceRecordUpdate` would be sent to all consumers after change was accepted.
+     - App Service Provider requests to change its declared manifest through new request/response pair. `OnAppServiceRecordUpdate` would be sent to all consumers after change was accepted.
      - Certain providers could be responsible for sending specific RPC notifications (eg Nav - OnWayPoints changed)
      - Update app service consumers when a new service has been activated over a different app service provider
      - Add an additional RPC to be more specific about notifying an App Service Provider they were removed.